palant/pfp-website/content/documentation/recovery-strategies/index.md

 ---
 title: Recovery strategies
-description: What if your PfP data gets corrupted or you simply don't have access to your device?
-No reason to reset your passwords.
-image: backup-options.png
+date: 2018-03-08
 ---

+What if your PfP data ever gets corrupted or you simply don't have access to your device?
+Usually this doesn't mean that you have to recover access to all your accounts, there are various ways to recover your PfP data.

+{{< img src="backup-options.png" width="597" alt="Backup options available on the All Passwords page" />}}

+{{< toc >}}

 ## Recovering generated passwords without backup